vcato/practical_tdd/README.md

 This technique doesn't replace [TDD's three laws](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)—it's a way to follow them when you don't yet know what to test.

 *Note: Kent Beck's original TDD formulation emphasizes listing tests upfront but cautions against sketching implementation too early: "If you need an implementation sketch in Sharpie on a napkin, go ahead, but you might not really need it."
 That's valuable advice—but when you're stuck, drafting the implementation is often the quickest way to break through test paralysis.
+Don't let his advance push you towards abandoning TDD altogether.
 See [Canon TDD](https://tidyfirst.substack.com/p/canon-tdd).*

 ## When to Use This